Haydn and Mozart: The "Haydn" quartets

 Mozart's "Haydn" quartets (K. 387, 421, 428, 458, 464, and 465) were written during the early years of their friendship, and were published in 1785.
 They are thought to be stylistically influenced by Haydn's Opus 33 series, which had appeared in 1781.
 Mozart's dedication of these six quartets to Haydn was rather unusual, at a time when dedicatees were usually aristocrats:

 A father who had decided to send his sons out into the great world thought it his duty to entrust them to the protection and guidance of a man who was very celebrated at the time, and who happened moreover to be his best friend.
 In the same way I send my six sons to you ...
 Please, then, receive them kindly and be to them a father, guide, and friend! ...
 I entreat you, however, to be indulgent to those faults which may have escaped a father's partial eye, and in spite of them, to continue your generous friendship towards one who so highly appreciates it.

 Haydn in turn was very impressed with Mozart's new work.
 He heard the new quartets for the first time at a social occasion on 15 January 1785, at which Mozart performed the quartets with "my dear friend Haydn and other good friends".
 At a second occasion, on 12 February, the last three were performed.
 Mozart's father Leopold was present, having come from Salzburg to visit.
 At that time Haydn made a remark to Leopold that is now widely quoted:

 Before God and as an honest man I tell you that your son is the greatest composer known to me either in person or by name; he has taste, and, furthermore, the most profound knowledge of composition.

 Mozart would have likely appreciated this testimony, in light of his father's frequently-expressed doubts about his career path.

 Freemasonry

 It may have been Mozart who was responsible for bringing Haydn into Freemasonry.
-Mozart joined the lodge called "Zur Wohltätigkeit" ("Beneficence") on 14 December 1784, and Haydn applied to the lodge "Zur wahren Eintracht" ("True Concord") on 29 December 1784.
+Mozart joined the lodge called "Zur Wohltätigkeit" ("Beneficence") on 14 December 1784, and Haydn applied to the lodge "Zur wahren Eintracht" ("True Concord") on 29 December 1784 probably convinced by Mozart.
 Lodge records show that Mozart frequently attended "Zur wahren Eintracht" as a visitor.
 Haydn's admission ceremony was held on 11 February 1785; Mozart could not attend due to a concert that night.
 Although Mozart remained an enthusiastic Mason, Haydn did not; in fact, there is no evidence that he ever attended a meeting after his admittance ceremony, and he was dropped from the lodge's rolls in 1787.